Math 1081 Study guide

 Note: The Math Department may allow additional exceptions for students with extraordinary circumstances.

 Note: Students who have registered in a MATH class but not yet enrolled in any MATH classes may take math exit exams.
-(Example: In mid-August, student in Summer Bridge registers for a Fall Quarter MATH 091 course and wishes to take the Math 91 exit exam in late August.
-That student may take the Math 91 exit exam, because the quarter hasn't started yet; therefore the student has not yet enrolled in the course, even though he or she has registered for it.)
+(Example: In mid-July, student in Summer Bridge registers for a Fall Semester MATH 0930 course and wishes to take the Math 0930 exit exam in late July.
+That student may take the Math 0930 exit exam, because the semester hasn't started yet; therefore the student has not yet enrolled in the course, even though he or she has registered for it.)

 All exams are multiple-choice.
-For Math 89, 90, and 91, a score of 12 constitutes a passing score.
-For Math 104A and 104B, passing requires 12 out of 15, and for Math 105, 11 out of 14.
 Each exam can be taken two times per quarter, but not more than once a day.